These policies relate specifically to the Division of Student Life. In some cases, links to more complete university policies are provided as well.

 Incidents of Bias

-UT is committed to maintaining a safe environment grounded in civility and respect for all members within the campus community.
+UT is committed to maintaining a safe environment grounded in civility and respect for all members of the campus community.
 The Office of the Dean of Students, in conjunction with other offices on campus, assists students and student groups in resolving incidents of bias.

 Bias-related incident: Any act of bigotry, harassment, intimidation, coercion, or damage to property by known or unknown perpetrators that occurs on campus or within an area that impacts the UT community and which an individual can reasonably conclude is directed at a member or a group of the UT community due to that individual’s or group’s actual or perceived age, color, creed, disability, ethnicity, gender, gender identity or expression, marital status, national origin, race, religion, sexual orientation, veteran status, or any combination of these or related factors.